SpenserKao/Markdown-Format-Tricks/README.md

 ## Additing ToC (Table of Content)
 "A ToC (Table of Contents) for README.md shall be handy", I believe most of md file's creators will come across the same question.
 Indeed, especially for long, multiple pages md file.
-:thumbsup: The [github-markdown-toc.sh] (https://github.com/ekalinin/github-markdown-toc, "github-markdown-toc.sh") is a simple a handy tool doing such conversion.
+:thumbsup: The [github-markdown-toc.sh] (https://github.com/ekalinin/github-markdown-toc, "github-markdown-toc.sh") is such a handy tool doing such conversion.<br/>
 Note: Due to the problem of "-o" under gitbash, we have to temporarily place the downloaded _gh-md-toc.sh_ under _/home/spenserk/README.md_Toc_Test_ of machine _sdcvd-wdtfapp01.bom.gov.au_.
 The simple procedure using the tool is:
    1. Find a way to transfer the tool to machine, such as _sdcvd-wdtfapp01_